chrismwatson/hello-world/README.md

 # hello-world
-An initial project from the hello-world tutorial
+An initial project following the hello-world tutorial.

+This README file was created while following the github tutorial which is available here: https://guides.github.com/activities/hello-world/